benlamb95/premier-football/README.md

   * The dark blue was a good colour contrast and also a powerful colour.
 I used both hex and RGBA values as in some cases i required the colour opacity to fade on images.
   * White was present through for white space and black as it contrast's well and is easy to read.

-## Font
+## FONT
   * The fonts I used within my site was Dosis for headings and signika for main body text, with back up fonts of Sans-serif.
 These fonts were located from Google fonts and imported oat the top of the CSS file.

+  ---

-## Testing
+## TESTING

+### Devices

+* I have tested my website on the following devices:

+  * Apple
+    * iPhone X
+    * iPhone 8 plus
+    * iPhone 11 Max
+    * iPhone 13 Max
+    * iPad Pro
+    * Mac Book

+  * Laptops/Desktops
+    * Dell Inspiron 15 5000
+    * HP Pavilion 14
+    * LG Display screen 32inch

+  * Android
+    * Huawei P40

+  * Browsers
+    * Chrome
+    * Edge
+    * Safari
+    * Firefox

 ## VALIDATORS
-* Tes
+* I ran my HTML code through W3 HTML validator and received some errors.
+  * I had used in line styling for i frame which required changing via CSS
+  * The use of H1 within my page which i corrected with a h2 and increased font size.
+  * i had used an id for multiple divs so i removed these and instead used class selector.
+* Once updates completed by me checked again and no errors found.

-* I ran my code through W3C CSS Validator.
+* I ran my CSS code through W3C CSS Validator.
 Initially i recieved some errors.
   * Due to incorrect spacing between numbers and px values which I corrected.
   * I had used the incorrect flex direction again corrected.
   * I also removed code not needed for my google map.
-  * I checked with the validator again and found no errors.
+* Once updates completed by me checked again and no errors found.

 ---